MerryMartin/surfs_up/README.md

    * SQLAlchemy 1.4.39

 ## Results
-Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
-There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)

 * The average temperature in June is 74.94 degrees while the average temperature in December is slightly lower, 71.04 degrees.
 * The minimum temperature over the years analyzed was 64.00 degrees for June and 56.00 degrees for December.
 * The maximum temperature for June was slightly higher that that of December,  85.00 degreen and 83.00 degrees, respectively.